 Using an antibacterial mouth rinse

 We all know that the first three are key to avoiding oral health issues, but do we really need mouthwash?
-While it doesn’t replace brushing or flossing, the American Dental Association commends mouth rinses as a great addition to our daily dental routine.
+While it doesn’t replace brushing or flossing, the American Dental Association commends mouth rinses as a great addition to our daily dental routine, see that’s clean maids.
 It serves as a tool to fight gingivitis and tooth decay, especially in those hard to reach areas in your mouth.

 Now the question is, can your kid use mouthwash?